sfdxb7/gitmcp-copier/README.md

 GitMCP is deeply committed to its users' privacy.
 The service doesn't have access to or store any personally identifiable information as it doesn't require authentication.
 In addition, it doesn't store any queries sent by the agents.
 Moreover, as GitMCP is an open-source project, it can be deployed independently in your environment.

-GitMCP only accesses content that is already publicly available.
+GitMCP only accesses content that is already publicly available and only when queried by a user.
+GitMCP does not automatically scrape repositories.
 Before accessing any GitHub Pages site, the code checks for `robots.txt` rules and follows the directives set by site owners, allowing them to opt out.
 Please note that GitMCP doesn't permanently store data regarding the GitHub projects or their content.

 ## Contributing